Proofing your labels before they’re printed maintains your brand’s credibility and prevents you from facing recalls and fines due to misprints.

 Also, here are three things you must check to ensure the printed label doesn’t have uneven margins and slanted white spaces that ruin its appearance.

-Proofing your labels is important as a label with missing information, inconsistent colors, and spelling mistakes causes a dip in brand credibility.
-This is because consumers mistake your products for counterfeit ones, and it also causes product recalls and fines from agencies like the FDA.
+Proofing your labels is important, as a label with missing information, inconsistent colors, and spelling mistakes causes a dip in brand credibility.
+This is because consumers might mistake your products for counterfeit ones, and it also causes potential issues such as product recalls and fines from agencies like the FDA.
+Utilizing brand compliance software can help mitigate these risks by ensuring accurate and compliant label content.

-And if you want to optimize your workflow and ensure your quality checks at every stage with custom checklists, sign up for Artwork Flow’s 14-Day FREE trial.
+And if you want to optimize your workflow and ensure your quality checks at every stage with custom checklists, check out Artwork Flow!